-Bethel Seminary of the East offers classes at four locations in the Northeastern United States: Dresher, Pa.; Auburn, Mass.; Flushing, N.Y.; and Landover, Md.
+Bethel Seminary of the East currently offers classes at two locations in the Northeastern United States: Auburn, Mass., and Landover, Md.
 In each area, classes are held at churches.
-These multiple locations are intended to make seminary education accessible to students and enable them to remain in their local churches and communities.
-The use of existing church facilities also enables the seminary to invest its resources in the development of people rather than in buildings.
+The use of existing church facilities enables the seminary to invest its resources in the development of people rather than in buildings.
 Bethel Seminary of the East is grateful to these churches for the use of their facilities.